How to Make Clarified Butter

 To clarify butter, melt the butter over low heat in a heavy saucepan without stirring.
-When the butter is completely melted, you will see a clear, oily layer on top of a milky layer.
-Slowly pour the clear liquid into a dish, leaving the milky layer in the pan.
+When the butter is completely melted, you will see a clear, oily layer on top of a milky layer with a foamy layer at the surface.
+Use a spoon to skim the foamy layer off the top, then slowly pour the clear liquid into a dish, leaving the milky layer at the bottom in the pan.
 The clear liquid is the clarified butter.
 Discard the milky liquid.
-The clarified butter will keep up to 1 month in the refrigerator.
-Although best known as a dipping sauce for lobster, clarified butter also can be heated to high temperatures without burning.
-That makes it a good choice when you want to sauté foods at high temperatures.
+(You also can strain the butter through cheesecloth to remove the foamy layer.)